Vision-based Goal-Reaching Control for Mobile Robots Using a Hierarchical Learning Framework: DNN-based RAC for In-wheel Actuator Mechanism

-where $E(t)$ is a strictly positive function satisfying $E(t)<O$, with $O \in \mathbb{R}^{+}$a positive constant, $\delta_i \in \mathbb{R}^{+}$, and $\hat{\chi}_i\left(t_0\right) \in \mathbb{R}^{+}$.
+where $E(t)$ is a strictly positive function satisfying $E(t)<O$, with $O \in \mathbb{R}_{+}$a positive constant, $\delta_i \in \mathbb{R}_{+}$, and $\hat{\chi}_i\left(t_0\right) \in \mathbb{R}_{+}$.
 Following \cite{SHAHNA2025106516}, and as illustrated in Eqs. \eqref{vbfvfvf39} and \eqref{3aadasdasd2}, a logarithmic barrier function is incorporated in the proposed control scheme as the safety component for the overall system.
 Without loss of generality, we reset the initial robot position to $(0,0)$ regardless of its heading angle, and let $E(t)$ and $O$ denote the robot pose error, and the goal pose error (with safety offset), respectively, defined as

-$x$ and $y$ denote the robot's real-time position, and $O$ is the safety circle centered at the midpoint between the initial position and the goal, with radius equal to the distance between them plus a safety offset $\zeta \in \mathbb{R}^{+}$.
-Once $E(t)$ becomes larger (that is, the robot pose touches the safety circle), numerical singularities occur, and the execution of the unsafe control operation is terminated \cite{SHAHNA2025106516}.
+$x$ and $y$ denote the robot's real-time position, and \(O\) defines a safety circle centered at the midpoint between the initial position \((0,0)\) and the goal \((x_g,y_g)\), with radius equal to one-half of the start-to-goal distance plus the safety offset \(\zeta\).
+If $E(t)$ reaches the safety boundary, numerical singularities occur, and the execution of the unsafe control operation is terminated \cite{SHAHNA2025106516}.
 At this time, a safety supervisor with a well-defined state machine limits velocity near the barrier, applies a deterministic braking profile once limits are violated, and latches the system into a predefined numerical motion planning and control mode that returns the robot to a safe site with respect to its current position.
 When the robot reaches the goal and needs to move to a new one, the SLAM pose and goal are updated.
 The built framework for implementation in real time is shown in Fig. \ref{ADADGSFHG}.